Fine Tuning Connectivity While Traveling

 Will you need to bail on this location entirely, or can you adapt to poor or no connectivity?

-If you're in a campground/marina, or near a city, one option may be to just walk over the campground or marina office to get closer to the Wi-Fi source.
+If you're in a campground/marina, or near a city, one option may be to just walk over to the campground or marina office to get closer to the Wi-Fi source.

 If you have a vehicle or bike, you may need to plan a trip into town to find internet at a library, cafe or just better cell signal.
 Or perhaps you just need to take a little hike up a nearby hill to where the signal is more abundant.